TREND50/gp_daq/doc/usage.md

 ### Sending commands

 Standard commands have been written in files in YAML format.
 We recommand to use them only.
-The ```send_msg``` will read these files, interpret them and build teh corresponding formated words to be sent to the FEUs through this command:
+The ```send_msg``` will read these files, interpret them and build the corresponding formated words to be sent to the FEUs through this command:
 ```
 cargo run --bin send_msg --release some.yaml ${BOARD_IP}:${BOARD_PORT} ${MON_PORT}
 ```